toniiplaycode/Website-Booking-Ticket-Movie/README.md

 <div align="center">
   Visit: https://website-booking-ticket-movie.vercel.app
   <br />
-  When you visit the first time it will fetch data about 30-40s
+  When you visit the first time it will fetch data about 1 minute
   <br />
   <h3 align="center">
     HOMEPAGE